Wilbur is an award-winning Gadigal (Sydney) based pianist and composer who makes contemporary jazz and improvised music.

 Wilbur’s musical influences span from contemporary pianists Craig Taborn, Aaron Parks, and Kit Downes through to classical composers Sofia Gubaidulina, Bela Bartok and Olivier Messiaen.
 These inspirations converge to form Wilbur’s distinctive compositional voice.

-Currently in his mid twenties, Wilbur has been presented with numerous honours and awards.
-Most recently he was awarded the 2019 Dankworth Jazz Composition Award for Small Ensemble, and was selected as a semi-finalist in the Riga Jazz Stage jazz piano competition.
-Other awards include the prestigious Australia Council for the Arts Career Development Award, the Leverhulme Trust Postgraduate Scholarship, the Tait Memorial Trust Award, the Boulton Memorial Fund Scholarship, the Rose Mandelbaum Scholarship in Music, the BBM Youth Support Award for Music and the Anthony and Sharon Lee Foundation Jazz Scholarship
+He has been presented with numerous honours and awards, including the prestigious Australia Council for the Arts Career Development Award, the Tait Memorial Trust Award, the BBM Youth Support Award for Music and the Anthony and Sharon Lee Foundation Jazz Scholarship.

-Wilbur recently completed a Masters degree at the Royal Academy of Music, where he studied on scholarship for two years.
-He graduated with distinction and was awarded the Diploma of the Royal Academy of Music (DipRAM).
-He is a graduate of the Sydney Conservatorium of Music, completing his undergraduate degree with First Class Honours in 2016.
-While a student in Sydney, Wilbur received various faculty and university-wide scholarships, including the Conservatorium’s inaugural Jazz Scholarship and a University of Sydney Honours Scholarship.
-Wilbur also regularly led workshops on leadership within improvisation to students at the University of Sydney.
+Wilbur completed a Masters degree at the Royal Academy of Music, where he studied on scholarship for two years.
+He graduated with distinction and was awarded the Diploma of the Royal Academy of Music (DipRAM), a prize given for outstanding performance in a postgraduate level final recital.
+He undertook principle study in jazz performance, and secondary study in classical composition.
+He is a graduate of the Sydney Conservatorium of Music, where he received the Conservatorium’s inaugural Jazz Scholarship, and completed his undergraduate degree with First Class Honours.